e-nableitalia/Mirah-firmware/README.md

 ## Welcome to your project!

-Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for Pent4silea.
+Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory.

 #### ```/src``` folder:
 This is the source folder that contains the firmware files for your project.
 It should *not* be renamed.